-As accounting officer, the Executive Principal has responsibility for reviewing the effectiveness of the system of internal control.
+As Accounting Officer, the CEO has responsibility for reviewing the effectiveness of the system of internal control.
 During the year in question the review has been informed by:

-- on discharge of the Board of Trustees financial decisions to help the committee consider actions and assess year on year progress - the work of the internal auditor; - the work of the external auditors; - the work of the executive managers within the Trust who have responsibility for the development and maintenance of the internal control framework.
+- the work of the internal auditor;

+- the work of the external auditors;

+- the work of the executive managers within the Trust who have responsibility for the development and maintenance of the internal control framework.